Watson-Personal-Assistant/developer/_content/flavours/hospitality.md

 For some of the skills, you use the cognitive portal to add knowledge to the skill.
 For more information about the cognitive portal, see [Hospitality consoles]({{site.baseurl}}/flavours/hospitality_components).

-All built-in skills for Watson Assistant for Hospitality are assigned to the `cognitive-spaces` skill set.
-You also have access to the built-in skill sets that are provided with Watson Assistant for Industry.
+All built-in skills for Watson Assistant for Hospitality are assigned to the `cognitive-spaces` skillset.
+You also have access to the `industry` skillset that is provided with Watson Assistant for Industry.
 For details, see [Industry skills]({{site.baseurl}}/flavours/industry).

 ### Venues and Responses
 - Registered name: responses